Charity registered in Scotland SC015405

 Applicants will have the experience and skills to ensure that the charity continues to develop and provide high quality long term services.
 As a Trustee, you will be required to contribute to the governance of the organisation including attendance at regular board meetings and the AGM.

 The Board now meet approximately every 6 weeks.

 Spinal Injuries Scotland are particularly keen to receive applications from individuals with personal experience of, or connection to spinal cord injury, but it’s not an essential requirement.
 A full induction will be given.

 The position would be for a trial period, initially for 6 months, to see if this would be a fit for both you and for SIS.
 In terms of commitment we would expect you to be able to spend at least 5 hours a month serving as a Trustee for a period of at least 2 years.

-Preferred candidates will be required to join the PVG Scheme or undergo a PVG Scheme update check prior to a formal offer being made by SIS.
+Preferred candidates will be required to join the PVG Scheme or undergo a PVG Scheme update check will be required to be carried out for the role.

 Please see the attached Role Description and Personal Specification.